 The Nez Perce County Local Project (330)/Clearwater Plateau Aquifer Regional Project (950) have wells interspersed from near Lewiston, ID to Grangeville ID.
 The vast majority of these wells have not had measurable levels of pesticides.
-In 2017, 2 wells were tested in the Nez Perce Local Project (330) and 17 wells were tested in the Clearwater Plateau Aquifer Regional Project (950).
-There were no pesticides identified with measurable concentrations in the two wells associated with the Nez Perce County Local Project (330).
+In 2018, 1 well was tested in the Nez Perce Local Project (330) and 17 wells were tested in the Clearwater Plateau Aquifer Regional Project (950).
+There were no pesticides identified with measurable concentrations in the remaining well associated with the Nez Perce County Local Project (330).
 Four wells in the Clearwater Plateau Aquifer Regional Project (950) were identified with pesticide residues (Table 11).